Century Enka Issues Public Notice via Newspaper Ad on IEPF Equity Share Transfer

 IEPF Transfer: Regulatory Background

-Pursuant to Section 124(6) of the Companies Act, 2013, and the Investor Education and Protection Fund Authority (Accounting, Auditing, Transfer and Refund) Rules, 2016, equity shares on which dividends have not been paid or claimed for seven consecutive years or more are mandatorily required to be transferred to the IEPF Authority Account — a fund established by the Government of India under Section 125 of the Companies Act, 2013.
+Pursuant to Section 124(6) of the Companies Act, 2013, and the Investor Education and Protection Fund Authority (Accounting, Auditing, Transfer and Refund) Rules, 2016, equity shares on which dividends have not been paid or claimed for seven consecutive years or more are mandatorily required to be transferred to the IEPF Suspense Account — a fund established by the Government of India under Section 125 of the Companies Act, 2013.
+Century Enka has individually communicated to all concerned shareholders whose shares are liable to be transferred to the IEPF Suspense Account.

 Dividends Lying Unpaid or Unclaimed